GeorgePapae/Awesome_Aardvarks/README.md

 - code: contains the code worked on for our assignment.
 - data: contains the data imported that our code uses.
 - results: output from code if written to a .txt file appears here.
 Empty, but kept with a .gitkeep.
-- results: bin for code.
+- sandbox: bin for code.
 Empty.
 - CONTRIBUTIONS.md - shows the each group members contributions to the project.

 ## Code Contents